-Yes.
-We have found that the suggested steps of Alcoholics Anonymous work - and they work well.
-Some of us have worked out ways to make them more relevant to our beliefs (or non-beliefs) but as a group we remain faithful to the original wording.
-It was us that needed to change, not the steps.
+Yes and no. We have found that the suggested steps of Alcoholics Anonymous work - and they work well.
+Some of us have worked out ways to make them more relevant to our beliefs (or non-beliefs)

 What do you talk about?

 We are a topic discussion meeting.
-Our topics relate to our recovery from alcoholism and are chosen by the person chairing the meeting.
+Our topics relate to our recovery from alcoholism and are chosen by the person hosting the meeting or a person in attendance.
 If any member has a pressing problem that puts his or her sobriety in jeopardy we discuss that as well.
 Every meeting is a bit different.

 24 Hour Plan vs. One Day at a Time